jctemp/un-data-visualisation/README.md

 ## Todos

-- Make the dataset range static (not derived with function)
+- Match map and ranking colours (should update if threshold changes)
-- [ ] Match map and ranking colours (similar colour scheme for better understanding)
+- Make axes scaling on scatter plot dependent on dataset (linear, log, etc.)
-- [ ] Make axes scaling on scatter plot dependent on dataset (linear, log, etc.)
+- Scatter plot region toggling?

 ## Our colour schemes